dimitri-yatsenko/blog/datajoint_workflows.md

+# DataJoint Roadmap for Workflow Orchestration

 **Duration Target:** 14min read (@160 wpm)

 **Release:** Thursday, 2022-03-24

-**Title:** Blog Title

-## [DRAFT] Intro
-- something clever/attention-grabbing
-- soften tone to be open-minded as an opinionated discussion follows
+**Authors**: Raphael Guzman and Dimitri Yatsenko

-## Terms
+## Definition

-Before we get too ahead of ourselves, it might be best to establish a set of definitions to help guide the message presented here so we can agree on a common language.
+Let's agree on a few  definitions:

+### Jobs
-*a **job** is a fully-specified request to perform a computation or task in a deterministic manner*
+A **job** is a fully-specified request to perform a computation or task in a deterministic manner

-The idea is that jobs should be specified in their entirety such that they can achieve consistent results in a predictable timeframe.
+Jobs should be specified in their entirety so that they can achieve consistent results in a predictable timeframe.
 Reliability is achieved if results can be reproduced and independently verifed.

-For instance, let's say I have a job that is responsible for compiling a `plotly` graph based on some input data.
-To reliability achieve similar results, there are several questions we need to pin down.
-To name a few:
+Consider a job that responsible for compiling a `plotly` graph from some input data.
+For reliable results, we need to answer several questions:

-- What version of `plotly` show we use?
+- What version of `plotly` and all its dependencies will we use?
-- What are the versions of all of `plotly`'s dependencies?
-- What is the input data?
+- What is the input data and the processing parameters?
 - What hardware resources should we allocate?
 CPU?
 GPU?
 RAM?
-- Which processing architecture was used?
-AMD64?
-ARM64?
-- Was multiprocessing, multithreaded used?
-What were the parameters?
-- What operating system was used?
+What operating system and hardware architecture?
+- How can the job be parallelized through multithreading and multiprocessing?

-Though some of these last questions may not affect the final result, they can affect the duration in which a job is performed.
-By capturing these properly, we can provide with greater confidence estimates of both the expected results and duration.
+These last questions may not affect the final result but they do affect the run time.
+Answering these questions leads to the predictability of computation results and execution times.

-*a **workflow** defines the acyclic relationship of many jobs to each other*
+A **workflow** is the formal specification of the dependency relationship between jobs

-In other words, workflows provide instructions for cascading dependent computations or tasks.
+Workflows provide instructions for cascading dependent computations or tasks.
 We can chain jobs together in this way to organize how inputs transform into results through various stages of a workflow.
 These acyclic relationships are important because they define a specific direction and a finite end to the operation.
 This is commonly depicted with a directed acyclic graph (DAG).

-Continuing from the above example, we could define two jobs that will consume the generated `plotly` graph.
-Perhaps jobs that would:
+Continuing with our example, we define two jobs that will consume the generated `plotly` graph:

-- embed the graph within a provided text input (say for a report)
+- embed the plot within a provided text input (say for a report)
 - log the activity to a central service

-Here we've described a workflow with one parent job and two children jobs.
+This workflow has one parent job and two children jobs.

-***job orchestration** is the process of delegating jobs to both an available and appropriate computing resource*
+Then **job orchestration** is the process of delegating jobs to both an available and appropriate computing resource.

 Think of the job orchestrator layer as a matchmaker of sorts.
-By listening to a job queue, her responsibility is to connect the right job to the right environment; best fit for the job.
+By listening to a *job queue*, her responsibility is to connect the right job to the right environment; best fit for the job.
 Notice that the notion of a workflow here really isn't necessary since all we are doing is scheduling and fullfilling computing obligations.
 This means that as we process the queue, we either need to spawn an environment suitable for the job or wait until there is bandwidth within the landscape (remote or on-premise) to launch it.

 Perhaps in our example we'd like for our jobs to be run within a distributed Kubernetes cluster.
 Jobs could be encapsulated in pods scheduled against nodes that satisfy the hardware requirements.

-***workflow management** is an interface (graphical or programatic) that enables workflow specification and job queueing*
+**Workflow Management** is an interface (graphical or programatic) that enables workflow specification and job queueing

 Naturally, users will need to interact with these facilities to perform work.
 This is usually done through the use of a workflow management tool or service.
 Their role is to simplify how a user defines workflows and submits them to the job orchestrator.
 Through the use of a combination of a UI and/or a API, the user typically gains control of: